-Have students read the article "Look but Don't Lick!"
-Have them write notes in the large right-hand margin.
-For example, they could underline key passages, paraphrase important information, or write down questions that they have.
+Engage students in a read-aloud of the article "Look but Don't Lick!".

 If it is not possible to create color handouts, use a computer projector to display the reading so that students can see the colorful frog photos.
 You may also have them color their black and white copies to match the actual colors.